cs10/fa25/_labs/lab14.md

 - To make the clone move or interact, you will need the "When I start as a clone" block

 **Helpful Tips**
-- You may find it helps to have a kind of check on how many clones you're creating and only create more if your sprite has less than a certain number.
+- You may find it helpful to check how many clones you're creating and only create more if your sprite has less than a certain number.
 It's very easy to make a thousand clones in 1 second!
-- You find the following to blocks helpful to get a list of your clones, or ask what the x, y positions are of the clones:
+- You may find the following two blocks helpful to get a list of your clones, or ask what the x, y positions are of the clones:
   - ![clone helper blocks]({{ site.baseurl }}/assets/images/lab_images/lab14_1.png)
   - ![clone helper blocks 2]({{ site.baseurl }}/assets/images/lab_images/lab14_2.png)
 - Here's an example: